Routes into Languages today

 Routes into Languages (RiL) was an initiative funded between 2006 and 2016 by the Higher Education Funding Council for England to promote the take-up of languages through cooperation between universities, schools and colleges in England.
 It was managed by the University of Southampton working with nine regional networks across the country.
 By the end of the funding period, this consortium network of 67 universities across England was working with some 2,300 schools and 87,000 young people, with a focus on those from less advantaged backgrounds.

-Since 2016, Routes consortia have continued working with local schools and running a range of regional events and a highly successful Student Language Ambassador scheme.
-They have operated under the custodianship of Universities UK International (UUKi) which is working with stakeholders within the modern languages community to transfer the ownership of the Routes brand and consortia to a sector-wide HE modern languages body.
-This will provide a governance structure and organisational support for Routes networks’ ongoing development.
+From 2016, some of the original Routes consortia continued working with local schools, running a range of regional events and a highly successful Student Language Ambassador scheme.
+They operated under the custodianship of Universities UK International (UUKi) which worked with stakeholders within the modern languages community to transfer the ownership of the Routes brand and consortia to a sector-wide HE modern languages body.

-Routes into Languages Cymru has been running in Wales since 2009, funded initially by the Higher Education Funding Council for Wales (HEFCW), and now by a consortium of Welsh Universities, educational consortia and third-sector organisations (see http://routesintolanguagescymru.co.uk/).
+Routes into Languages Cymru has been running in Wales since 2009, funded initially by the Higher Education Funding Council for Wales (HEFCW), and now by a consortium of Welsh Universities, educational consortia and third-sector organisations.

 See below for details of the 2 funded phases of the RiL programme: 2006-2013 and 2013-2016